FAQs and a complete step by step guide on how to apply for an Indian visa from the UK.

 I’ve just applied for my 4th Indian visa in as many years, each time the process has been slightly different but equally confusing, so I thought it was about time I guided you through the process of how to apply for a tourist visa to visit India.
 Despite the frustrations with the visa process it will be worth it!
 India is probably the most incredible place to travel in the world!

-Please bear in mind this is from the point of view of a British / UK passport holder (and this is just my experience, I’m happy to answer your queries but I’m not an immigration professional and guidelines may change.
+Please bear in mind this is from the point of view of a British / UK passport holder (and this is just my experience, I’m happy to answer your queries but I’m not an immigration professional and I am updating this post regularly but guidelines can change frequently and suddenly.
 Requirements and processes for other nationalities are different so I cannot comment on the process for other nationalities.
 If you’re from the USA check out Hippie in Heels post about How to apply for Indian tourist visa from the USA.

 So what’s going on and how do you get a visa to visit India?